raysuo/config-files/README.md

 ### tmux

-To finish the tmux setup, go inside tmux and run <C-space> I, if the colorscheme changes then its working
+To finish the tmux setup, go inside tmux and run `<C-space> I`, if the colorscheme changes then its working

 ### nvim